 Are you looking for a low-carb alternative to one of our favorite dishes?
 Low-Carb Cauliflower Chofan (Fried Rice) doesn't lack in flavor and hits just the right spot.

-A Low-Carb Cauliflower Chofan (Fried Rice) is not the kind of recipe one would usually expect to find in a Dominican food blog.
-Cauliflower, here and everywhere, is after all The Cinderella of Vegetables.
+Cauliflower was The Cinderella of Vegetables, but it has made a strong comeback lately as a favorite of the health-conscious and low-carb eaters.
+Cauli rice is now the darling of the internet.
+But Low-Carb Cauliflower Chofan (Fried Rice) is not the kind of recipe one would usually expect to find in a Dominican food blog.
 This dish is based on our traditional Chofán.

 The newly-popular cauliflower